-Ramadan is the 9th month of the Islamic calendar and involves healthy, able Muslims (those who are mature and in good health) around the world fasting and abstaining from things considered to be impure for the mind and body.
-Those partaking in Ramadan abstain from food, drink and impure thoughts between the hours of sunrise and sunset, allowing them instead to focus on prayer, connecting with, and gaining nearness to God (Allah).
+Ramadan marks the start of the 9th month of the Islamic calendar and involves healthy, able Muslims (those who are mature and in good health) around the world, the opportunity to fast and abstain from food, drink, and impure thoughts between the hours of sunrise and sunset, allowing them instead to focus on prayer, connecting with, and gaining nearness to God (Allah).

-During this time, fasting is more than just abstinence; it is a means of worship and for Muslims to feel a closer and deeper connection with Allah.
+During this time, fasting is more than just abstinence; it is a means of worship and for Muslims to feel a closer and deeper connection with God.
 Fasting allows each individual to understand the pain and suffering of millions around the world, who live their lives in poverty and famine, leaving the individual feeling compassion for the less fortunate, patience, humility and gratitude for all that God has given them.
 Muslims are also encouraged to give to charity abundantly during the month.